labrgrupo/LabRI_shiny_connect/README.md

 - reduce the maximum subsample size;
 - use a smaller dataset for cloud demonstration purposes;
 - use the Shiny application for local execution for larger analyses;
-- deploy the application in a Posit Connect environment with more RAM.
+- fork the repository and deploy the application in a Posit Connect environment with more RAM, or on an alternative cloud platform of their choice.

 This does not necessarily indicate a problem with the dataset or with the LabRI method.
 It usually reflects the memory limit of the cloud environment used to render the HTML report.